How to get rid of acne scars

 It’s not always easy but there are some steps you can take to reduce your risk acne scarring:

-- Wear sun lotion to protect scars as they are healing.
+Wear sun lotion to protect scars as they are healing.
 Sun damage can slow down the healing process.
+Find out how to look after acne in the sun in our article.

 If you are concerned about your acne spots or scarring, make an appointment with your GP or use our free acne assessment.